underplanting: making ‘a tapestry garden,’ with marietta o’byrne

 Q. You say, again early in the book, that, “Success in ornamental gardening is creating an illusion.”
 Tell us what you mean by that?

 A. Well, I love the forests, and I love hiking.
 And I love the meadows and the mountain meadows in spring.
-It is just, I don’t know, I feel so tall walking through a forest.
+It is just, I don’t know, I feel so at home walking through a forest.
 In a garden, I want that kind of setting that is an illusion of walking in nature, but not quite, because there is an editor there and that’s me.
 [Laughter.]

 Q. Yes, yes.
 Yes, so it’s a little bit of a contrivance, but there’s that feeling of the place, the natural place, yes?